Vale das LobasHealth, Education, Biodiversity

 The restoration of an iconic 19thcentury granite olive mill to create a riverside restaurant, on two floors, providing: café/bar; dining area for 120 people; gallery and performance space; waterside terrace; walled garden with natural shade from walnut trees.
 Located on Grand Route 22, it will be a focal point for walkers and cyclists.
 The design includes ecological water and waste management and renewable energy systems.

-A new construction tourist village with nine 1-bed studios, nine 2-bed cottages and nine 4-bed villas, built from CEB, to be sold off-plan.
+A new construction tourist village with seven 1-bed studios, ten 3-bed cottages and nine 5-bed villas, built from CEB, to be sold off-plan.
 The village facilities include: reception; natural swimming pool with changing rooms; 50 acres of meadows and orchards with 800m of riverfront.
 Sustainable energy, water and heating systems include ground source heat pumps, photovoltaic panels, borehole fresh water supply, grey water recycling and biological wastewater treatment.

 Using a new version of an ancient technique, we will fabricate Compressed Earth Blocks (CEBs) with earth from our land, for the construction of Artisan Village, and for the wider market.
 Buildings built from earth have a high thermal mass – they stay cool in the summer, and warm in the winter; they are organic – the walls breathe, and the air and moisture levels are perfect for living.
 Earth has low embodied energy and is the ultimate “local material.”

-The regenerative organic farming surrounds the tourism and property developments, and is central to the educational and well-being mission.
+The regenerative organic farm is central to the educational and well-being mission.
 Trees include cherries, plums, peaches, apples, walnuts, chestnuts, oaks, corks and olives.
 The vegetable and botanical gardens will supply produce for the restaurants, and medicinal plants for the apothecary.
 All our produce is organic, free from chemicals, and grown with fresh water and according to agroecology principles.